2017 Isani flat siege

-The 2017 Isani flat siege was a confrontation between the Georgian police and security forces and an armed group of four Chechen men, including the former ISIS officer Akhmed Chatayev, in and around a flat on Gabriel Salosi Street in the Isani district of Tbilisi, from 21 to 22 November 2017.
+The 2017 Isani flat siege was a confrontation between the Georgian police and security forces and an armed group of four Chechen men, including the former Islamic State officer Akhmed Chatayev, in and around a flat on Gabriel Salosi Street in the Isani district of Tbilisi, from 21 to 22 November 2017.
 Three suspected militants, including Chatayev, and one counter-terrorist officer were killed and four law enforcement personnel were wounded as a result of the about 20-hour confrontation.
 One member of the group was arrested.
 According to the Georgian security officials, the group planned to carry out terror attacks against foreign diplomatic missions in Georgia and Turkey.

 Siege

 A special operation, involving the Georgian police and State Security Service, to disarm an armed group entrenched in a rented flat in a block in Gabriel Salos Street in Tbilisi's Isani district began late on 21 November and escalated to a gunfight and explosions overnight after hours of futile attempts by the authorities to convince the men to surrender.
-The fighting started when the suspects answered the authorities demands with heavy gun fire and tossing hand grenades at the security forces, wounding 5 officers, one of whom died later in hospital.
+The fighting started when the suspects answered the authorities demands with heavy gunfire and tossing hand grenades at the security forces, wounding 5 officers, one of which named Ivane Golashvili died later in hospital.
 In response the police moved in with armoured cars and subsequently stormed the apartment.
 The operation was over by 17:00 local time on 22 November.
 In what the Georgian officials declared to be an anti-terrorist operation, three suspected militants, all "foreign nationals", were killed and one, later confirmed to be a Russian citizen, arrested.
 Two of the suspects were shot by police when trying to escape.
 No civilian casualties occurred.
 One of the killed militants was later identified to have been Akhmed Chatayev, who reportedly blew himself up during the shootout.